Advice on off-road bikes in Manchester

-The Council and the Police have received many complaints relating to off-road bike nuisance and we are determined to tackle this problem in order to improve the quality of life and safety of local people.
+We and the police receive many complaints relating to off-road bike causing a nuisance and we are determined to tackle this problem in order to improve the quality of life and safety of local people.

 If you see any off road bikers in your area you can report them to:

 - Crimestoppers, anonymously on 0800 555 111.